VP-1: Establishment and World War II

 Bombing Squadron One Hundred Twenty Eight (VB-128) was established at Naval Air Station DeLand, Florida on 15 February 1943 as part of the build-up of Allied aircraft engaged in the Battle of the Atlantic.
 Under operational control of Fleet Air Wing Twelve, the squadron took only two weeks to bring aircrew and their PV-1 Ventura aircraft to operational status, and by May the squadron was able to send a detachment of aircraft to Guantanamo Bay Naval Base to provide aerial cover for convoys while the squadron moved to Floyd Bennett Field in New York City.
 The squadron's first loss in action came on 7 August 1943 when a Ventura was shot down by a German U-boat it had attacked and damaged.
 The pilot, Lieutenant JG Frederick Cushing Cross Jr., was awarded the Navy Cross for his heroic actions in saving his crew's lives despite suffering a mortal wound.
 The copilot, Lieutenant JG Thomas James Aylward III., was also awarded the Navy Cross and the Distinguished Flying Cross.
-As the sinking U-Boat returned fire, Lieutenant JG Frederick Cushing Cross Jr. received his mortal wounds.
+As the sinking U-boat returned fire, Lieutenant JG Frederick Cushing Cross Jr. received his mortal wounds.
 His Co-Pilot Lieutenant JG Thomas James Aylward III was shot in both legs, his right arm and received shrapnel wounds to his head and chest.
 The right engine of their plane exploded during the fight.
-Although gravely injured, and without a pilot, Lieutenant JG Aylward was able to continue the fight, sink the U-Boat and complete safe water landing in the middle of the Atlantic.
+Although gravely injured, and without a pilot, Lieutenant JG Aylward was able to continue the fight, sink the U-boat and complete safe water landing in the middle of the Atlantic.
 Lieutenant JG Thomas James Aylward III survived.
-The German Captain of the U-Boat responsible for shooting the plane down, recounted the story to his American captors.
-Although impossible to verify, the U-Boat captain said that a pod of porpoises pushed unconscious and injured Aylward into a life raft.
+The German Captain of the U-boat responsible for shooting the plane down, recounted the story to his American captors.
+Although impossible to verify, the U-boat captain said that a pod of porpoises pushed unconscious and injured Aylward into a life raft.
 Lieutenant JG Aylward spent the next 8 months in a hospital in Key West, Florida.
-The complete story as told by the u-boat Captain, Lieutenant JG Aylward, and members of the VB-128 is recounted in the book, “The Navy's Fliers in WWII” by Wyatt Blassingame.
+The complete story as told by the U-boat Captain, Lieutenant JG Aylward, and members of the VB-128 is recounted in the book, "The Navy's Fliers in WWII" by Wyatt Blassingame.

-Later in August, the squadron was moved into the heart of the fight by switching from coastal patrols to covering a large area of the open ocean from their new base at Reykjavik, Iceland.
+Later in August, the squadron was moved into the heart of the fight by switching from coastal patrols to covering a large area of the open ocean from their new base at Reykjavík, Iceland.
 Now under control of Fleet Air Wing Seven, the squadron operated as part of the antisubmarine efforts in the North Atlantic Ocean, cooperating with RAF Coastal Command.
-On October 4, the squadron recorded its first confirmed kill, sinking U-279 off the southwest coast of Iceland, where Lieutenant Charles L. Westhofen had spotted it on the surface and bombed it.
+On 4 October, the squadron recorded its first confirmed kill, sinking U-279 off the southwest coast of Iceland, where Lieutenant Charles L. Westhofen had spotted it on the surface and bombed it.
 All 48 hands aboard U-279 were lost.